 Better known as…sour cream apple pie with a crumb topping.
-This is from Ma and the original is from an old Shepherd King Church Cookbook – enjoy!
+This is from Ma and the original is from an old Shepherd King Church Cookbook, though I’ve trimmed the sugar and recommend cooking the apples – enjoy!

 Devonshire Apple Pie

-1/4 recipe of Brown Sugar Pastry – or enough pastry for 1 crust – pressed into a 9-inch deep Pyrex pie plate with a good half-inch overhang
+1/4 recipe of Brown Sugar Pastry – or enough pastry for 1 crust, ideally parcooked.
+Press this into a 9-inch deep Pyrex pie plate with a good half-inch overhang, decoratively crimp the edges, freeze it solid for a half hour, line the crust with lightly oiled foil and fill with pie weights, bake at 400 for 20 minutes.

 8 medium-sized apples, peeled, cored and thinly sliced – about 6 cups